ray-project/ray/doc/source/cluster/vms/index.md

 ## Learn More

-The Ray docs present all the information you need to start running Ray workloads on Kubernetes.
+The Ray docs present all the information you need to start running Ray workloads on VMs.

 ```{eval-rst}
 .. panels::